martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 Both {{WEBTRANSPORT-H2}} and {{WEBTRANSPORT-H3}} variants require a native WebClient implementation due to the usual unavailability of plain UDP and TCP/IP socket access for scripts within WebClients

-This document defines a protocol implementable on the WebClient using available scripting languages, without altering the WebClient's native code.
+This document defines a protocol that can be implemented on the WebClient using available scripting languages without altering the WebClient's native code.
 It uses the widespread WebSocket protocol as the base without modification.
 However, a direct implementation in a WebClient is possible.

 The protocol utilizes capsule semantics derived from {{WEBTRANSPORT-H2}} and translates them into WebSocket frames.
-By relying on WebSockets, also intermediates such as proxies unaware of WebTransports can apply application layer processing.
+By relying on WebSockets, also intermediates such as proxies unaware of WebTransports can apply application-layer processing.

 An implementation should support both WebSocket over http/1 and http/2.
 The server should incorporate WebTransport flow control constraints and capsule processing into its WebSocket parser code.
 Therefore, using unmodified existing WebSocket code is not recommended.